Why do we need Health Care Advocates?

 - Professional Development

 There is currently no certification or credentialing for patient advocacy in the U.S. However, there are ethical guidelines and parameters promoted by professional organizations such as the National Patient Advocate Foundation to drive industry standards, educate patients and health care workers, and partner with other state and federal organizations.
-In addition, programs that are aligned with these guidelines, such as the Health Care Advocacy and Navigation specialization within the MS in Health Care Administration program at Utica College, help health care professionals gain the depth of knowledge to grow and expand their career in this field.
+The MHA in Health Care Administration program at Utica College, helps health care professionals gain the depth of knowledge to grow and expand their career in this field.
 By enhancing job knowledge and professional credibility, health care advocates will continue to be a valuable asset to delivering the best patient outcomes.